decentralized-identity/did-auth-jose/readme.md

 Decentralized Identity Authentication via JOSE
 ===
-`did-auth-jose` is a library that provides JOSE encryption, decryption, signing, and verifying capabilities through a key and algorithm extensible model, as well as an authentication flow for use with decentralized identities (DIDs).
+`did-auth-jose` is a library that provides JOSE encryption, decryption, signing, and verifying capabilities through a key and algorithm extensible model, as well as two authentication flows for use with decentralized identities (DIDs).

+OIDC Authentication Flow
+---

+OIDC Authentication is loosely based off of OpenID Connect Self-Issued ID Token Protocol.
+The `AuthenticationRequest` and `AuthenticationResponse` objects are modeled after OIDC request and response objects.
+We have proposed an authentication protocol flow in [this OIDC Authentication document](./docs/OIDCAuthentication.md).

 Authentication Flow
 ---